BACKGROUND AND PURPOSE

 Nomination and Election of Directors

-(d) To ensure a broad range of regional, institutional, gender, and ethnic representation.
+(d) To ensure a broad range of candidates fitting NACADA's definition of diversity.

 (a) The secret ballots shall be distributed to all members entitled to vote who are on the membership list described in Section 11 of ARTICLE II and who are members on the record date for the election as determined by the board of directors.

 (b) The secret ballot shall be distributed in the first quarter of the calendar year.
-The secret ballot shall be deemed to be delivered when deposited in the United States mail with postage thereon prepaid addressed to the members at their addresses as it appears on the records of the corporation or sent to the server for announcement of procedures for voting on-line via the Internet.
+The secret ballot shall be deemed to be delivered when sent to the server for announcement of procedures for voting on-line.

 8. To provide guidance for its members and others in academic advising, NACADA will maintain a statement of core values.